 Afghanistan/Pakistan – Family of 2

 This application is for the parents of the doctors above.
 They were able to escape Afghanistan after serious threats to the father, a civil engineer who worked for many years for UNOPS.
 We have received approval to expedite this application in the “Operation Afghan Safety” stream.
-The application has been submitted to the Government and we are awaiting sponsor approval and a subsequent refugee determination by the Canadian Embassy Visa Office in Islamabad.
+The application has been submitted to the Government and sponsor approval was obtained in February 2023.
+The coupe has been found eligible to come to Canada and we are awaiting medical and security clearances and subsequent travel to Canada.

 Cost of this application: $23,450